Built by and For the Local Billericay Residents

 The Government of the day were worried about an uprising and brought in many new laws regarding clean water, waste disposal, public health acts, schooling for children, and more Poor houses were built in each area.
 The major problems were that very few people could read or write, jobs were hard to find as there were no means was few find out about them, as had ever left Billericay and did not know when jobs were available outside the town.

-The first official meeting of the Billericay Reading Rooms was held on the 11th March 1864 chaired by a Rev. G. L. Hansen, with Mr. M. F. Robertson - Head Master at local Grammar School, as Secretary, and Mr M. Keaveny - Workhouse Governor, as Treasurer when it was agreed that a Committee should be formed including Rev. E. L. Cutts, William Carter - Surgeon, R. L. Williams - Solicitor, and Mr. Salter - Iron Founder, and they would meet four times a year.
-The original Minute/Accounts may be seen in the Cater Museum on request.
+Something had to be done and the residents of Billericay banded together to form the Billericay Reading Rooms, with the first official meeting being held on the 11th March 1864 chaired by a Rev. G. L. Hansen, with Mr. M. F. Robertson - Head Master at local Grammar School, as Secretary, and Mr M. Keaveny - Workhouse Governor, as Treasurer when it was agreed that a Committee should be formed including Rev. E. L. Cutts, William Carter - Surgeon, R. L. Williams - Solicitor, and Mr. Salter - Iron Founder, and they would meet four times a year.
+Members of the group included an Ironmonger, Draper, Baker, and a Butcher - just ordinary people who understood their Town.
+The original Minute\Accounts may be seen in the Cater Museum on request.

 The Group agreed to raise money to build a Reading Rooms were periodicals, newspapers and books would be available for all (men only).
 The events organised included events where popular books by Charles Dickens and Wilkie Collins were read with musical accompaniment at a cost of 1d and 3d per person, dinners.